akiyamalab/BO-DTI/README.md

 Contact
 -------
 This scripts was implemented by Tomohiro Ban.<br>
-E-mail: ban@bi.c.titech.ac.jp<br>
+E-mail: ban@bi.c.titech.ac.jp

-Department of Computer Science, Graduate School of Information Science and Engineering, Tokyo Institute of Technology, Japan<br>
+Department of Computer Science, Graduate School of Information Science and Engineering, Tokyo Institute of Technology, Japan

 If you have any questions, please feel free to contact the author.

 References